 Clearly, negotiation was not on the table.

 Immediately the creature drew a dagger from its waist and charged Rainer at speed equal to an Olympic athlete.
 Stunned at the utterly strange sight Rainer acted almost on instinct and released a singe spell.
 Yes, the very same that would only annoy a mouse.
 However, what came out was not a small ball of white and violet light, but a large bolt.

 With the speed of a fast pitch, the arcane bolt slammed into the chest of the goblin, staggering his entire body.
 Utterly shocked at the newfound power of his spell Rainer paused for a moment before he cast, again and again, still filled with adrenaline.
 While stumbling backward, Rainer managed to get off two more bolts.
 They slammed into the goblin before it fell lifelessly to the ground, just a few feet away from Rainer.
 A torch drop echoed and now still burned at the fallen goblin’s side.

 Such a message appeared on the bottom right of Rainer’s vision before fading.
 The shock of killing another living thing hadn’t set in, for all of his current focus was on the message icon that had just appeared.

 A hud message, the fuck?

-Slightly gagging at the distorted face and leaking drool of the now corpse, Rainer instead focuses on this whole experience business and immediately starts chanting out various words.
+Slightly gagging at the distorted face and leaking drool of the now corpse, Rainer instead focused on this whole experience business and immediately started chanting out various words.

 Instead of anything happening Rainer instead was met with a slight echoing and a tinge of embarrassment.